ingesolvoll/kee-frame/README.md

 in clojure.
 It comes with kee-frame if you do this:

 ```
-lein new luminus guestbook +kee-frame
+lein new luminus your-app-name-here +kee-frame
 ```

 ## Getting started